Research Engineer (Contract), Preparedness Team, OpenAI

 measures a

-model's ability to solve real-world software issues, and MLE-bench, which measures an agent's ability to do
+model's ability to solve real-world software issues, MLE-bench (ICLR '25 Oral), which measures an agent's ability to do

 machine